-I have managed to triple the page views on my blog in 2017 from what they were in 2016 in just 8 months (I barely blogged for the first few months of 2017, my roundup post explains why) and I am so so proud of myself for that!
+Updated 2019.
+In 2017 I tripled the page views on my blog from what they were in 2016 in just 8 months (I barely blogged for the first few months of 2017, my roundup post explains why so I did this in just 8 months of work rather than 12) and I am so so proud of myself for that!

-It’s not like my traffic is incredible now, I’m not a full time blogger and my page views are not close to those who are full time, plus my page views were quite low and average in 2016 as my blog was much more of a hobby.
+It’s not like my traffic is incredible now and in the 100,000’s, plus my page views were quite low and average in 2016 as my blog was much more of a hobby.

 HOWEVER, the fact that since May 2017 (which is when I really started to up my game on my blog), I have increased my page views nearly month on month, with December 2017 being my highest viewed month is something to talk about and be proud of I think!

 Feb 2019 Update: My page views continued to grow in 2018 and as you can see below totally blew up compared to 2017 which I thought was good when I wrote this post!
 2019 is already doing well and I’m doing the same points below to grow my page views so I really believe that these are some of the best ways to grow your traffic to your blog!

 Not only has my traffic increased but I feel like my blog has got ‘out there’ a lot more in 2017 due to me working on various collaborations and going on quite a few press trips.
 I have also earnt a fair amount of money from paid press trips and sponsored content on my blog which I’m very proud of!

 I don’t think I have done and am doing anything revolutionary and totally different to any of the many many successful bloggers out there to increase my page views, BUT I thought I would write a post on the ways I think I have increased my page views and traffic to my blog in less than one year so I can see it in black and white and continue doing it, and so you can have a read and hopefully take one or more points away with you too!